Looking for available travel experts

-If you want to experience true Himalayan trekking close to Kathmandu, then the Langtang trek is your best option.
+If you want to experience true Himalayan trekking close to Kathmandu, and only have 7-8 days available, then the Langtang trek is your best option.
 Although it is close to Kathmandu it is considered more remote than the Annapurna Circuit trek or the Everest Base Camp trek.
 The trail is not too crowded and you get to see pristine nature and unspoiled forests all through your trek.

 The name Langtang stems from the legend of a Buddhist lama following a runaway yak into the valley.
 ‘Lang’ is Tibetan for Yak and ‘teng’ means to follow.
 Today the valley is still inhabited by yaks.
 Langtang lies within Langtang National Park, which is considered to be the first Himalayan national park.
 Mighty Langtang Lirung (7246 m) dominates the valley but there are other peaks visible during the trek.
 The area is inhabited by the Tamang ethnic group in the hilly areas and the Sherpas in the upper elevations.

 The final resting point for the Langtang trek is Kyanjing Gompa (3870 m), an idyllic mountain village rich in Sherpa culture and traditions.
 A moderately difficult hike up the Kyanjing Ri (4980 m) or Tserko Ri (5033 m) reveals awesome mountain views including Ganesh Himal (7,600 m), Mt.
 Langtang II (7,227 m), Mt.
 Dorje Lakpa (6,966 m), Mt.
 Gang Chhenpo (6,388 m) and of course the tallest of them all - Langtang Lirung.

 |Trek Duration:||Normally 7-8 days|

 |Max Altitude:||4980 meters at Kyanjing Ri peak or 5033 meters at Tserko Ri|